dclbas/LMS_Controls/README.md

 In addition, changes at Google and HA have required a different implementation of the webhooks method the two applications.

-For those who have already installed this project and simply want a short cheat sheet on how to update your current installation, please see here    https://github.com/ynot123/LMS_Controls/cheatsheet.md
+For those who have already installed this project and simply want a short cheat sheet on how to update your current installation, please see here: https://github.com/ynot123/LMS_Controls/blob/master/cheatsheet.md

 For those starting fresh, please read the rest of this file and then follow the instructions included in `README.md` file in each software sub-directory for this project.